Teen Volunteer Opportunities

 Our TAG group has always been two-fold with teens joining to gain access to our volunteer opportunities at the library as well as having a say in the library's collection, helping to plan new programs and events, and participating in creative activities.

-The majority of TAG meetings throughout the year are for members who want to become more involved in the Teen Department at the library.
+The majority of the TAG meetings are dedicated to planning teen events at the library.

 TAG members will plan teen events, strategize about community outreach, participate in community service projects and have a say in all things concerning teens at the library.
 Members will be given the opportunity to join committees to focus on the different aspects of teen participation.

 Teens who wish to volunteer at the library through our childrens programs or other events must attend at least 1 TAG meeting a year to stay on the volunteer email list.

 Volunteer opportunities through TAG include helping with both childrens and adult programs as well as other events throughout the year as needed.
 A signup sheet is sent out at the beginning of every month to TAG members and they are able to sign up for whatever events they are interested in and that fit their schedules.